Zackattak01/WindowsBrainfuckCompiler/README.md

  Currently this compiler will compile you bf programs into an executable that will by default read input from a file named <program_name>\_input.txt and output into a file named <program_name>\_output.txt

-In its current form the compiler is non-optimizing, but the in the future it will make simple optimizations.

 # How it works

 This compiler works by transpiling all your bf code into C.  After that it uses a windows C compiler to turn that C code into an windows executable.